This site requires a more recent version of Adobe Flash Player to function properly.

 Wynn Resorts and Las Vegas Sands have been focusing their efforts on Asia for future growth.
 LVS had opened Marina Bay Sands at Singapore and has built Cotai Central in Cotai.
 It is further developing The Parisian casino resort in Cotai.
 The following factors strengthened the trend mentioned above:

 Macau surpassed the Las Vegas Strip as the world’s biggest gambling hub in 2006 after the government allowed the entry of overseas casino operators.
 Since then, the region has witnessed unprecedented growth.
-In 2013, the region collected $45.2 billion in gaming revenues, far more than the gaming revenues collected on the Las Vegas Strip.
+In 2014, the region collected $44 billion in gaming revenues while the figure stood at $29 billion in 2015, still far more than the gaming revenues collected on the Las Vegas Strip.

-According to a report by Nomura, growth in Macau will be fueled by new casinos, and revenues in Macau are expected to be around $70 billion in 2017.
 Other upcoming regions within Asia like Japan and Singapore also offer immense growth potential for the casino industry.
-A strong Chinese economy with a burgeoning middle class and an increased population of high net worth individuals is helping strengthen Macau's growing gaming industry.
+Japan is currently considering the legalization of casinos.
+A strong Chinese economy with a burgeoning middle class and an increased population of high net worth individuals is expected to strengthen Macau's gaming industry.
 Macau and Singapore offer world class gaming infrastructure.
 All major gaming companies like Melco Crown, Wynn Resorts, and Las Vegas Sands have their presence in Macau.

 The Macau government is reinforcing a series of initiatives in order to drive visitor growth in the region.
 The gaming industry is a key contributor to Macau's GDP.
 The government is investing in new transportation links to ease travel for Chinese visitors.
-According to the Macau Statistics and Census Service Monthly Bulletin of Statistics, approximately 89% of the tourists who visited Macau in 2011 came from mainland China, Hong Kong and Taiwan.
+It should be noted that most of the tourists visiting Macau are from Mainland China.

 The Guangzhou-Zhuhai high-speed railway is expected to improve travel time from Guangzhou to Macau to 40 mins, down from the 2+ hours taken by bus.
-It was partially completed in 2011.
 The Macau Light Rapid Transit will link ferry terminals and key locations.
 It will have 12 stops on the Macau peninsula, 11 stops on Cotai and Taipa, and will fully integrate different regions within Macau.
-It should be completed by 2015.

 How Does Trefis Modelling Work?